 - Cross-sell products

-Based on your selected audience, the ad will automatically be optimized for each objective.
-Once again, this saves you time and leads to better results.
+Based on your selected audience, the ad will automatically be optimized for each objective, saving you time and driving better results.

-Many business owners have a bad habit of putting all of their marketing efforts into turning leads into customers, and stopping there.
+Many business owners have a bad habit of putting their marketing efforts into turning leads into customers and stopping there, without thinking about customer retention.
 This is a huge mistake.

 It’s much easier to turn a first-time customer into a repeat customer than it is to turn a cold lead into a first-time customer.
 And it’s often significantly more expensive to acquire a new customer than it is to retain a current one.

-My objective with this ad was to build brand loyalty and increase customer satisfaction.
-Surprisingly, it's also turned a large number of first-time customers into repeat customers within two days of their first purchase.
+This is why you may consider running thank-you ads for your store.
+For example, you might run an ad targeting new customers for two days post-purchase, featuring a 30-second video personally thanking them for their business.
+It’s a great way to build brand loyalty and increase customer satisfaction—and turn first-time customers into repeat customers shortly after their first purchase.
 You can take this a step further by building a customer loyalty program that nurtures these relationships and boosts repeat sales.

-HelloFresh used this tactic to promote their new sub-brand, Green Chef.
-They partnered with influencers to run targeted Facebook ads to their existing customer base, announcing the latest arrival to the brand.
+HelloFresh used this tactic to promote the launch of its sub-brand, Green Chef.
+It partnered with influencers to run targeted Facebook ads to its existing customer base, announcing the latest arrival to the brand.

-Retargeting is great, but unless you're driving high-quality traffic to your site, it won't be very effective.
-It's always a good idea to have a Facebook campaign driving potential new customers to your store.
-I call this type of campaign a first touch point ad, as it's likely the first time the person viewing the ad has heard of your business.
+Retargeting is great, but unless you’re driving high-quality traffic to your site, it won’t be very effective.
+It’s always a good idea to have a Facebook campaign driving potential new customers to your store.
+You might call this campaign a first-touch-point ad, as it’s likely the first time the person viewing the ad has heard of your business.

-Here's an example of a traffic generation ad from DreamCloud Sleep, announcing their brand and product to their audience:
+Here’s an example of a traffic generation ad from DreamCloud Sleep announcing its brand and product to its audience:

 Start with a Lookalike Audience